 1. Due to their size and concentration of public activity, marinas have a high potential to impact the lake, lakeshore, open water navigation, and neighboring property owners.
 A marina permit may be denied or additional restrictions imposed, based on assessment of this impact.

-2. A marina shall be designed to accommodate only anticipated sizing and capacity needs, to protect the navigational rights and safety of neighboring property owners and recreational users of the lake, to ensure general compatibility with the character of the area so as not to create an unwarranted disturbance or nuisance, and to protect the quality of the water and aquatic and wildlife habitat.
+2. A marina must be designed to accommodate only anticipated sizing and capacity needs, to protect the navigational rights and safety of neighboring property owners and recreational users of the lake, to ensure general compatibility with the character of the area so as not to create an unwarranted disturbance or nuisance, and to protect the quality of the water and aquatic and wildlife habitat.

 3. A marina may not be located immediately lakeward of a wetland area.

-6. "Private marinas" are defined as any dock facility serving the needs of a homeowners' association, private housing development, resort facility, or other limited group, and providing overnight dockage or moorage, and shall comply with the following:
+6. "Private marinas" are defined as any dock facility serving the needs of a homeowners' association, private housing development, resort facility, or other limited group, and providing overnight dockage or moorage, and must comply with the following:

 c.
 If a marina meets all regulation criteria without requiring a variance, and does not exceed sixty feet (60') in length, then an additional gangway up to three feet by twelve feet (3' x 12') may be installed to access the dock.
-This gangway shall be included in the constructed surface area for the marina.
+This gangway is included in the constructed surface area for the marina.

 h.
 Overnight mooring is only allowed in designated slips.